By CTS Senior Coach Maddison Russell

 How To Progress Interval Training Over Time

 As you get stronger and improve your fitness, your workouts have to deliver a greater workload in order to keep your progress going.
-You can do this by making intervals longer, performing more of them in a workout, increasing the intensity, or increasing the frequency of interval workouts in your training plan.
+You can do this by making intervals longer or performing more of them in a workout, increasing the intensity, or increasing the frequency of interval workouts in your training plan.
 As you try to plan for progress, you will want to take into account a number of factors, but a good rule of thumb is to start with even easier and more conservative sessions than you think you need to.

 For example, if you are a category 5 road racer training for your first racing season, it may be tempting to start your training program with 3x20min Steady-State sessions 2-3 times per week.
 After all, that is probably a week that you have heard of professional or elite amateur cyclists doing.
 However, it is important to be realistic with yourself and your experience with interval sessions.